Afshintm/jobAdder-Tech-Challenge/README.md

 The position of the skill will be the multiplier for scoring algorithm.

-We initially weigh each candidate skill based on their skillTags.
+Algorithm initially weighs each candidate skill based on their skillTags.

+There are two strategies for weighing skills.

+Adding repeated skill's multiplier  OR  Ignoring repeated skills.
+These strategies can be passed to business service class `CandidateJobScoreCalculatorServices<TCandidateSkillStrategy,TJobSkillStrategy>`

+The system is currently using first algorithm.

-For instance, candidate with following skillTags will have a following Skill Weigh.
+For instance, with first algorithm   candidate with skillTags will have a following Skill Weigh.
- SkillTags: ”Java, x-code, illustrator, IOS, fast-typing, x-code, c-Sharp”
+ `SkillTags:Java, x-code, illustrator, IOS, fast-typing, x-code, c-Sharp`
 Java: 7
 x-code:8  , because x-code appeared twice in the list.
-We do not ignore the second one. i
+illustrator: 5,
+IOS:4,
+Fast-typing: 3,
-illustrator: 5,   IOS:4,   Fast-typing: 3,     c-sharp: 1
+c-sharp: 1
 The same Scoring will be done for the job skills.
-Then for each job required skill we find in a candidate we add up that candidate score for that job based on candidate.skillWeigh * job.skillWeigh and we multiply candidate and job skill
+Then for each job, we score the candidates based on `Job.Skill.Weight * Candidate.Skill.Weight`

+This way, candidates with most relevant skills will get higher marks.